Fred Paterson: Early history

 Paterson was born and raised on a pig farm in Gladstone, Queensland.
 He was educated at Gladstone State School, came second in the annual bursary examination at 13 years of age, Rockhampton Grammar School, and Brisbane Grammar School and then studied classics at the University of Queensland, before joining the military in 1918.
 He subsequently saw action on the battlefields of France, returning in 1919.
 While in France, he was involved in two food-related strikes, which were both successful.
 On return he completed his studies.

 In January 1920, Paterson moved to Merton College, Oxford to study theology, after becoming a Rhodes Scholar.
 However, by the time he sat for his honours degree in 1922, his belief in Christianity had changed.
 He had witnessed extreme poverty in Ireland and parts of London, and this concerned him.
 Not long after returning to Queensland, Paterson joined the Communist Party of Australia.

-He also had an interest in sporting, having come second in two-miles amateur championships in Queensland, aged 16, and 440 yards championship, aged 20, represented his university in the Brisbane senior competition football, and represented Queensland returned soliders against an AIF touring team.
+He also had an interest in sporting, having come second in two-miles amateur championships in Queensland, aged 16, and 440 yards championship, aged 20, represented his university in the Brisbane senior competition football, and represented Queensland returned soldiers against an AIF touring team.

 Paterson began studying law in 1923.
 By 1924, he was giving lectures on Marxism.
 Then, in 1925, he began working for the Workers' Educational Association.
 This saw him addressing unions, giving lectures on the history of the working-class, and trying to increase the association's membership.